wp-plugins/jquery-colorbox/readme.txt

 = 4.0 (2011-01-31) =
 * CHANGE: Restructured settings page
 * NEW: set width and height for Colorbox links separately
+* NEW: inline HTML content can now be loaded in the Colorbox.
 * CHANGE: <a href="http://www.photokeens.com">Modar Soos</a> updated the Arabic translation
 * CHANGE: plugin again compatible to PHP4.
 * NEW: Latvian translation by <a href=\"http://lapuvieta.lv\">Uldis Jansons</a>
+* CHANGE: made plugin compatible to the "smugmug" plugin.

 = 3.8.3 (2010-12-24) =
 * NEW: Spanish translation by <a href="http://www.redywebs.com/">Inma P.-Zubizarreta</a>